tmpvar/weld/README.md

 </code></pre>

-`element` - This is the target node that will be used as the template.
+`element` - This is the target node that will be used as the template.<br/>
-`data` - This could be any data, an object an array, an array of objects, etc.
+`data` - This could be any data, an object an array, an array of objects, etc.<br/>
-`config` - An object literal (optional), can include any of the items listed in the section below
+`config` - An object literal (optional), can include any of the items listed in the section below.<br/>

 ### Config options
 `map` - A map function is executed against every match of data-key/element.
 It gives the opportunity to manipulate the element before it is finalized.
 Returning false from `map` will cause the traversal of the current branch to stop.